Fire in the Sky: Plot

 In his flashback, he awakens inside a slimy cocoon.
-Breaking out of its membrane, he finds himself in a zero-gravity environment inside a cylindrical enclosure whose walls contain other similar cocoons and he is horrified to inadvertently discover that one contains the decomposing remains of a human body.
-As he makes his way to a neighboring area featuring what appear to be several humanoid space suits, he is apprehended by two extraterrestrial creatures.
-He is unwillingly hauled down corridors full of terrestrial detritus such as shoes and keys before arriving in a bizarre examination room.
-The aliens strip him of his clothes and cover him with an elastic material that pins him to a raised platform under an array of equipment and lights in the middle of the room.
-Despite Walton's terrified screams, the aliens pitilessly subject him to an experiment in which a gelatinous substance is shoved into his mouth, his jaw is clamped open, a device is inserted into his neck and he is forced to endure an ocular probe while fully conscious during the experience.
-Afterwards, Walton loses consciousness until finding himself back on Earth disoriented and severely traumatized.
+Breaking out of its membrane, a bewildered Walton finds himself adrift in a zero-gravity alien environment inside a cylindrical enclosure, whose walls contain other similar cocoons.
+Struggling in the low gravity, he accidentally breaches a nearby cocoon, horrified to discover that it contains decomposing human remains.
+Exploring further, he drifts towards a neighbouring area, seeing several humanoid figures below him.
+Drifting uncontrollably towards them, he investigates, surmising that the immobile figures are in fact spacesuits, one of which is still occupied by an extraterrestrial creature.
+Walton attempts to escape, but is apprehended by two aliens who drag him down corridors full of terrestrial detritus such as shoes and keys before arriving in an examination chamber.

+The aliens hold the struggling Walton to a platform in the centre of the chamber, stripping him of his clothes and covering him with an elastic material that completely restrains him.
+Despite Walton's terrified screams, the aliens clinically subject him to a torturous experiment in which a gelatinous substance is forced into his mouth, a tube is inserted down his throat, his jaw is locked open and a device is stabbed into his neck.
+Overhead equipment then begins lowering towards him.
+As a needle-like ocular probe extends towards his exposed eye, Walton suddenly reawakens from his flashback in a doctor's office.

-While interviewing Walton, Lieutenant Watters expresses his doubts about the abduction, dismissing it as merely a hoax.
-He notes Walton's newfound celebrity because of the tabloids' attempts to profit from his tale, believing that he had faked the abduction to become a celebrity.
+While interviewing Walton, Lieutenant Watters expresses his doubts about the abduction, dismissing it as a hoax.
+He notes Walton's newfound celebrity status is because of the tabloids' attempts to profit from his tale, believing that he had faked the abduction to become a celebrity.
 However, with the investigation closed, Watters is forced to abandon his pursuit and leaves town.
-Two and a half years later, Walton visits Rogers, now a recluse, and the two reconcile.
+Two and a half years later, Walton visits Rogers, now a hermit, and the two reconcile.
 The closing titles inform that in 1993, Walton, Rogers, and Dallis were resubmitted to additional polygraph examinations, which they passed, corroborating their innocence.